cf73/idisaved2/content/collections/pages/semiotics.md

     content:
       -
         type: text
-        text: "The theory of SEMIOTICS studies the principles of visual signs used for the communication of ideas.\_" -
+        text: 'The theory of SEMIOTICS studies the principles of ' -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'signs used for the communication of ideas' -
+        type: text
+        text: ".\_"
+  -
     type: paragraph
     content: